Cuban migration to Miami

 The 2000 U.S. census data on the Cuban population in the United States.

 Cuban immigration has greatly affected Miami-Dade County since 1959, creating what is known as "Cuban Miami."
 However, Miami reflects global trends as well, such as the growing trends of multiculturalism and multiracialism; this reflects the way in which international politics shape local communities.

 About 500,000 Cubans, many of them businessmen and professionals, arrived in Miami during a 15-year period after the 1959 Cuban Revolution.
 Some figures in Fulgencio Batista's administration were among those who arrived in Miami.
 The Miami Cubans received assimilation aid from the federal government.
-The Cubans established businesses in Miami.
-The Cubans arriving after 1980 did so primarily because of economic reasons.
+Some of the new Cuban immigrants established businesses in Miami.
+The Cubans arriving after 1980 immigrated primarily for economic reasons.

 In 1960, the Hispanic population in Miami was 50,000; in 1980, the Hispanic population grew to 580,000.
-Cubans were the main source of this Hispanic growth in the city, as many Cubans came to Miami at the time due to Cuba's poor economy and a high poverty rate, as well as the dictatorship of Fidel Castro at the time.
+Cubans were the main source of this Hispanic growth in the city, as many Cubans came to Miami at the time due to Cuba's poor economy and high poverty rate, as well as the dictatorship of Fidel Castro at the time.

-Essentially, the coexistence of growth and internationalization within Miami-Dade County has perpetuated an ethnically driven social polarization.
+The coexistence of growth and internationalization within Miami-Dade County has perpetuated an ethnically driven social polarization.
 The growing number of Cubans in the county have remained loyal to their cultural norms, mores, customs, language, and religious affiliations.
 The transnational force of immigration defines Miami as a growing metropolis, and the 20th century Cuban influx has greatly affected Miami's growth.

 As of 2012, there were 1.2 million people of Cuban heritage in Greater Miami, most of whom lived in Miami-Dade County.
 As of that year, about 400,000 had arrived after 1980.
 In a 2022 estimate, Greater Miami, showed a slight decrease to about 1,112,592.
 As of the 2020 census, there were 129,896 Cuban Americans living inside Miami city limits, representing about 29.3% of Miami and nearly half of the city's Hispanic/Latino population.
 Many Miami suburbs like Hialeah, and many others especially in southern Miami-Dade county, are majority Cuban.